graasp/graasp-account/docs/storage/uploaded-file-list-specification.md

 - What are the possible failures?
   - 401 Unauthorized:

-    Authentication Failure: User is not authenticated or token is invalid.
+    Authentication Failure, User is not authenticated or token is invalid.

     ```json
     {
         "status": "error",
         "error_code": "401",
         "message": "User not authenticated."
     }
     ```

   - 400 Bad request:

-    Invalid query parameters: The query parameters are missing or invalid.
+    Invalid query parameters, the query parameters are missing or invalid.

     ```json
     {
       "status": "error",
       "error_code": "400",
       "message": "Invalid query parameters"
     }
     ```

   - 500 Internal Server Error:

-    Server Error: Internal server error occurs while processing the request.
+    Server Error, internal server error occurs while processing the request.

     ``` json
     {
         "status": "error",
         "error_code": "500",
         "message": "An unexpected error occurred.
 Please try again later."
     }
     ```

 ## Frontend design

-- Is this a hook or a mutation?
-  - This is a hook because we are fetching data from the backend to display in the frontend UI.
+- This is implemented as a hook because we are fetching data from the backend to display in the frontend UI.
-- What are the parameters of the hook?
 - Parameters for the hook will include:
   - page: The page number to fetch.
   - pageSize: The number of items per page.

   These parameters will map to the query string parameters used in the backend endpoint (`/members/current/storage/files?page=2&pageSize=20`).

 ## Backend design